simonliuanu/SmartCity/items/report.md

      * For restaurant queries, the tree’s ordering and balancing help provide both exact and suggested results based on user input, particularly when implementing fuzzy matching.
      * In the implementation AvlTree class is using generic type, so it can be used to store any type of data, expanding the code's reusability.

-2. ArrayList
+2. *ArrayList*

    * ***Objective**: Used for storing the restaurants that user liked and grouped these liked restaurants, when users like or unlike restaurants, the related list can update in time, and used to adapt ListView*
    * **Code Locations:**
      * Defined in [LikeRestaurant.java](https://gitlab.cecs.anu.edu.au/u7810157/gp-24s2/-/blob/main/SmartCity/app/src/main/java/com/example/smartcity/backend/observer/LikeRestaurant.java?ref_type=heads), this class extends to ArrayList, and override the addMethod and removeMethod ([line 71 - 92](https://gitlab.cecs.anu.edu.au/u7810157/gp-24s2/-/blob/main/SmartCity/app/src/main/java/com/example/smartcity/backend/observer/LikeRestaurant.java?ref_type=heads#L71-92)) to adapt the Observer pattern; processed in [ItemListAdapter.java line 99 - 117](https://gitlab.cecs.anu.edu.au/u7810157/gp-24s2/-/blob/main/SmartCity/app/src/main/java/com/example/smartcity/frontend/adapter/ItemListAdapter.java?ref_type=heads#L99-117) to add / remove restaurant object.
      * Defined in [ItemFragment.java - resList](https://gitlab.cecs.anu.edu.au/u7810157/gp-24s2/-/blob/main/SmartCity/app/src/main/java/com/example/smartcity/frontend/fragment/ItemFragment.java?ref_type=heads#L46) to store the restaurants displayed in the 'item' list
      * Defined in [MeFragment.java - filterRes](https://gitlab.cecs.anu.edu.au/u7810157/gp-24s2/-/blob/main/SmartCity/app/src/main/java/com/example/smartcity/frontend/fragment/MeFragment.java?ref_type=heads#L71) to store the restaurants filtered by different type
    * *Reasons*:
      * ArrayList can dynamically grow, it won't restrict the number of restaurants that user like.
      * ArrayList is sorted in the order in which the elements were added
      * The faster query speed of ArrayList can help users better group their favorite restaurants.

-3. ...
+3. *Pair*

+   * ***Objective**:
+   * **Code Locations**:

+4. *List*

+   * ***Objective**:
+   * **Code Locations**:

+5. *HashMap*

+   * ***Objective**: Used for caching lists of restaurant data based on location.
+The key is a location identifier, which is calculated from the latitude and longitude of the restaurant's location, and the value is a list of restaurants associated with marker options.
+   * **Code Locations**:

 <hr>